 Steve BultmanHead Coach, TAMU Women's Swimming

 When Bultman was hired at Texas A&M on June 2, 1999, the Aggies had never finished higher than third at the conference championships or in the top 10 at the national meet.
-Under Bultman, the Aggies have never finished lower than second at a conference meet and own a 10-year streak of top 10 finishes at the NCAA Championships.
-Texas A&M has matched its highest national finish fourth-place finishes at the NCAA meet the past four seasons.
+Under Bultman, the Aggies have finished lower than second at a conference meet just twice and strung together an 11-year streak of top 10 finishes at the NCAA Championships.
+After four-straight fourth-place finishes at the NCAA Championships from 2013-16, the Aggies tallied their highest NCAA finish ever in 2017 with a third-place effort at the NCAA Championships.
+A&M put together another great showing at the national meet and eventually took third again in 2018.

-Before his arrival, Texas A&M had never won a conference team title, but now owns Big 12 Conference championship trophies from 2007, 2008, 2010 and 2012 and a SEC Championship from 2016.
-He is also a 13-time conference Coach of the Meet or Year.
+Before his arrival, Texas A&M had never won a conference team title, but now owns Big 12 Conference championship trophies from 2007, 2008, 2010 and 2012, claimed four consecutive SEC Championships from 2016-2019.
+He is also a nine-time conference Coach of the Year, and has earned Coach of the Meet honors seven times.
 Under his direction, Texas A&M produced its first NCAA individual titles with a pair of wins from Julia Wilkinson and Alia Atkinson at the 2010 NCAA Championships.
 Since Wilkinson and Atkinson’s breakthrough wins, the Aggies have logged eight more individual crowns -- seven by swimmers Cammile Adams, Breeja Larson, Paige Miller and Sarah Henry and one by diver Jaele Patrick.

 Bultman’s influence isn’t confined to the collegiate ranks.
 He has been named to the U.S. Olympic Team coaching staff twice and to a variety of other Team USA coaching staffs, including the 1985 Pan Pacific Games, the 1989 LEN Cup, the 2001, 2009 and 2015 World University Games and the 2013 World Championships.